Updates, commentary, training and advice on immigration and asylum law

 Who does not need an ETA?

-You will not need an ETA if you have a British or Irish passport.
-You will also not require an ETA if you already have permission to live, work or study in the UK, or a valid visit visa.
+The guidance confirms that you will not need an ETA if you are a British citizen, a British Overseas Territory Citizen (BOTC) travelling on a BOTC passport, or an Irish citizen (except where permission to come to the UK is required because the person is subject to a deportation order, exclusion order decision, or an international travel ban).
+You will also not require an ETA if you already have permission to live, work or study in the UK, hold a valid visit visa, or are exempt from immigration control.

 For a long time there was a fear that residents of Ireland that do not need a visa to be there would need to apply for an ETA.
 Thankfully, they do not.
 This is a really significant development that protects the Common Travel Area and the rights of non-visa nationals, particularly in the border communities in Ireland.